 I first traveled to Gujarat 13 years ago with my parents.
 We hired a cab from Ahmedabad and zigzag across Gujarat for the next 8 days.
 We went to some of the best places to visit in Gujarat for a first-time traveler.
-There were very less information and tips available on the internet about Gujarat but we managed well.
-My second trip was in 2011 and Gujarat tourism was running advertisement campaign showcasing popular places of the state.
+There was very little information and tips available on the internet about Gujarat but we managed well.
+My second trip was in 2011 and Gujarat tourism was running an advertisement campaign showcasing popular places of the state.
 At that time Rann festival in Kutch was one of the most upcoming and popular things to do in Gujarat.
 I traveled with a friend and saw some of the best places in Gujarat.
 Last year I revisited some of these best places in Gujarat.

 Gujarat is an interesting travel destination and there are some unique historical places.
 Somehow only a few destinations are popular among travelers from other parts of India as well as among international travelers.

-Most of Indian travelers visit Gujarat for religious purposes.
+Most of the Indian travelers visit Gujarat for religious purposes.
 Somnath and Dwarka are the two most popular places in Gujarat for religious trips.
 After promoting Rann in Gujarat tourism advertisements, the Kutch region has become a popular travel destination among Indians and foreign travelers.
 The 3 months Raan festival is one the busiest time of the year in Kutch.
 Around the full moon, it remains most crowded.
 There are some interesting places in Kutch other than white Rann.
 There is so much to see in Gujarat for a traveler.

 How to travel to Gujarat